-Marcus was appointed to the role of Assistant Ombudsman Energy and Water in April 2018.
-Prior to his appointment Marcus was Director, Energy and Water Ombudsman and has worked in other investigatory roles since 2011.
-Marcus has over 30 years regulatory and investigations experience, both within Australia and Asia.
+Marcus joined the Office in 2011 and commenced in his current role in April 2018.
+Prior to this, Marcus was Director, Energy and Water Ombudsman and has worked in other investigatory roles.
+Marcus has over 30 years of regulatory and investigations experience, both within Australia and Asia.